slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Play is a gateway to possibility.
 Einstein called play the essential feature of productive thought.
 Seneca was also a fan of combinatorial play.

 > *'Moments of originality and moments of conformity.'*

--->
+Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
+Then more ideas. -- altucher

+It's true that some ideas are better than other ones.
+But movement, action is the only thing that matters in the end.
+Because the right idea not executed is worth nothing, but a mediocre one well taken care of and well executed can prove to be worth much.
+Ideas mature, evolve.
+They smash themselves against real life, sometimes for good -->